 - Leverage Collaborative Tools: There is a lot of information to gather and vet, and there are a lot of experts stakeholders to collaborate with.
 A centralized document collaboration platform makes this faster and easier, avoiding misunderstandings and version control issues that cause delays.

-Vendor Bid Preparation Best Practices
+Vendor Best Practices

 Once the RFP or Tender is issued, the vendor is prohibited from communicating with the client, their departments or individual representatives.
 All communications must go through official channels as described in the RFP or Tender, for example the procurement office.